KShewengger/ngx-express-typescript-starter/README.md

 2.)
 Copy the scripts commands, dependencies and dev dependencies on your root's package.json and remove the file (package.json) thereafter.

 3.)
 Initialize a new package.json with $ npm init and paste the script commands, dependencies and dev dependencies that you had copied earlier.

-Preferrable to Clone the project than Install to avoid a hassle setup.
 ```